hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 title: "Account Types"
 linkTitle: "Account Types"
 weight: 20
+description: >
+  Permissible Hachyderm account types and features, with an account FAQ.
 ---

 Hachyderm generalizes accounts into one of two account types for moderation: